Collaborative on Health Reform and Independent Living (CHRIL)

 National Survey on Health and Disability (NSHD)

 The second fielding of the NSHD will occur October 2019-January 2020.
 This second administration of the NSHD yeilded 2,175 participants across all disabilty types with recruitment partnerships expanded to over 70 disability or condition-specific organizations and futher augmented using Mechanical Turk (Mturk).
 Created without the need to collect identifiable information, longitudinal analyses of NSHRD data from multiple years will be achieved through probability matching on specific non-identifiable variables.

-Currently, data from the 2018 NSHRD is being analyzed by a multidisciplinary team of researchers from 7 different institutions (the NSHRD Data Analyses Group).
-Many are CHRIL researchers, but others have obtained an NSHRD limited data set (LDS) from KU-IHDPS and are conducting analyses on a variety of topics.
-The NSHRD LDS is available to other researchers at no cost.
+Currently, data from the 2018 NSHD is being analyzed by a multidisciplinary team of researchers from 7 different institutions (the NSHD Data Analyses Group).
+Many are CHRIL researchers, but others have obtained an NSHD limited data set (LDS) from KU-IHDPS and are conducting analyses on a variety of topics.
+The NSHD LDS is available to other researchers at no cost.
 The richness of this data lends itself to many varied analyses related to the impact of health reform and insurance coverage on the health, quality of life and community participation of people with disabilities, as well as social determinants of health for this population.
-Participation in the NSHRD Data Analyses Group is also open to other researchers, post-docs, graduate and doctoral students.
+Participation in the NSHD Data Analyses Group is also open to other researchers, post-docs, graduate and doctoral students.
 The 2019/2020 data will be available in Spring of 2020.